-There are three main factors that go into emotional design: font style, color, and images.
-These factors can either reinforce existing emotions or work to change those emotions.
+These factors can either reinforce existing emotions or work to change emotions.

 Think of fonts as the online version of body language.
 Now consider that 55% of emotional communication occurs through body language.

-Even online, it’s as much about how you say something as it is about what you’re saying.
-While you might not be intentionally evoking emotion through your font choice, you are.
-You might as well make the choice more informed and deliberate.
+Even online, it’s as much about how you say something as what you say.
+While you might not be intentionally evoking emotion through your font choices, you are.
+You might as well make that choice more informed and deliberate.

-To simplify and summarize it, The Logo Company created this handy infographic…
+To simplify and summarize, The Logo Company created this handy infographic:

-On the CXL site, where is your attention directed?
+On this donation page for Partners in Health, where is your attention directed?

-If you’re like most people, Peep’s arm will direct your attention to the headline.
-Now consider the look on his face: concern, passion, assertiveness.
-In the few milliseconds before your focus shifts to the headline, you’re already primed to feel a slight sense of anxiety.
+If you’re like most people, the woman’s gaze will direct your attention to the donation form.
+Now consider the look on her face: concern, resolve, dignity.
+In the few milliseconds before your focus shifts to the form, you’re already primed to feel empathy.